Margins in APA Format

 Change Margins for Printing

-If you are going to print and bind your academic paper, you should make the inner most margin (the one through which the binding goes) wider.
+If you are going to print and bind your academic paper, you should make the innermost margin (the one through which the binding goes) wider.

 Single-Sided Printing